Six Years Ago Today

 If you call someone and threaten their life, it’s illegal.
 If you do it over the Internet, it’s illegal.

 If you have a restraining order against someone and they harrass you, it’s illegal.
-If they do it over the Internet, it’s illegal.
+Even if they do it over the Internet, it’s illegal.

 Why do we keep letting pedantic Lawyers tell us none of this stuff is real?